 Potential applicants and beneficiaries of immigration reform are hopeful for favorable changes in the system for 2013.
-Mainly, ensuring that a new legislation create a path to citizenship for over 11 million undocumented people who contribute everyday to their communities.
-The current administration however has to understand the clear demands of organized groups, and boldly disregard the stubborn blockade immigration reform pushed by radical groups.
+Mainly, ensuring that a new legislation creates a path to citizenship for over 11 million undocumented people who contribute every day to their communities.
+The current administration, however, has to understand the clear demands of organized groups, and boldly disregard the stubborn blockade immigration reform pushed by radical groups.
 It is important for individuals to join local and national organization and ensure that the push for reform does not stop while other political battles take place in Washington.

 Only through organizing, educating and mobilizing, will the changes needed for reform take place.
-In addition to comprehensive immigration reform, many youth are facing discrimination by states that deny driving licenses to the DACA recipients.
-Recipients also remain illegible for in-state tuition .
+In addition to comprehensive immigration reform, many youths are facing discrimination by states that deny driving licenses to the DACA recipients.
+Recipients also remain illegible for in-state tuition.
 Finally, ICE continues the arrest and deportation of undocumented individuals who are not a deportation priority.
 There is no reason to stop advocating and educating, join a local group and ensure progress for the future.

 Some options for involvement include:

 - Contacting your local chapter of United we Dream, unitedwedream.org/ or forming a local chapter.